How to Actually Complete Your Long-Term Project

 Grab something to write with, an index card or piece of paper, and the project description.
+Or your phone with a sweet to-do app already installed.
 Let’s say that you have to give a 5-minute oral presentation and slideshow presentation on . . . the changing role of women in the 1920s.
 For our theoretical project, the list might look something like this:

 Decide how much time you need for each step.
 Some steps, especially in the very beginning and end, take less than 1 day – group those together.
 Other steps will take multiple days.